 Print outputA lot of RapidWeaver themes fail really badly when it comes to printing; frequently resulting in horrible messy printouts which are as good as useless.
 Storm includes special CSS code for printing.
 This code hides nonessential items like backgrounds and page navigation links.
 Complicated layouts like columns, sidebars and floats safely degrade to a single column.
 Easy-to-read font faces and colours are applied, together with extra features like displaying URL's after links (so people receiving a printout of your website can go back and visit the links later).
 It's these small details that can make a big difference.

-MoreThe free demo version of Storm can be downloaded using this link or the button towards the top of the page.
-You can install the theme in RapidWeaver 5.4 or later to experiment with the theme, explore all the settings provided and test it against real content and plugins.
+MoreThe free trial version of Storm can be downloaded using this link.
 There is no time limit imposed on the demo version, but page navigation links are disabled in the demo version.
-Watermarks may appear periodically in parts of the page (like the banner or footer).
-Please see this knowledgebase article for more information about the free demo versions provided.
-Purchasing Storm using the button towards the top of this page provides you with a licensed copy of Storm; without any demo restrictions applied.
+Watermarks may appear in parts of the page (like the banner or footer).
+Purchasing Storm provides you with a licensed copy of Storm; without any demo restrictions applied.

-Clicking the banner at the top of this page or this link will take you to a sample website published using Storm.
-This may give you a better insight into how this theme looks and responds.
-If you're interested to see how the demo website was built, the same project file can be downloaded here and opened in RapidWeaver, on your computer.
-Some people find this very useful to use.
+Clicking this link will take you to a sample website published using Storm.
+This may give you a better insight into how this theme looks and behaves.
+If you're interested to see how the demo website was built, the same project file can be downloaded here and opened in RapidWeaver.
+Feel free to use this file as the basis for a new website.